Damian Green | Insights from Industry Leaders

 Therefore, this idea to around engaging with multiple parties and stakeholders to build a coalition and ideate and develop its solutions iteratively, they are key skill sets.
 In terms of my own innovation team, where I’m looking to engage with both clinicians and build up that community of practice, they are qualities that I specifically do look for.

-There’s a lot of interest by clinicians and non-clinicians, working in various aspects of digital health, who have indicated that the health services do not have a clearly defined grasp on what their needs are or will be and therefore there is not a clearly defined education and workforce path.
-The Digital Health Agency and AIDH are working on building a workforce plan.
+There’s a lot of interest by clinicians and non-clinicians, working in digital health, who have indicated that the health services do not have a clearly defined grasp on what their needs are or will be and therefore there is not a clearly defined education and workforce path.

 What do you see is the future of the workforce and therefore the training that people will need to be productive and job-ready?